Azure/azure-sdk/docs/policies/adoption.md

 ## For new language guidelines

-Design guidelines are first published in DRAFT.
+Language specific guidelines are first published in DRAFT.
 This means that they are in flux and may be adjusted as the first libraries are created.
+During the draft phase, there are no requirements on merging pull requests.
 To move from DRAFT to general availability, the following conditions must be met:

 * The guidelines are published in draft mode for at least 1 month to allow public comments.
 * The engineering systems are configured for producing client libraries in the language.